crow-translate/QGitTag/docs/QGitAsset.md

 ## Detailed Description:

-The **QGitAsset** object can be obtained from the [QGitTag](docs/QGitTag.md "Class documentation") object, which contains a list of assets for a particular release.
+A **QGitAsset** object can be obtained from the [QGitTag](docs/QGitTag.md "Class documentation") object, which contains a list of assets for a particular release.

 Example: